drew-loukusa/spotify-py-cli/spec.md

 * I want a way to display info about a playlist
     * Should I put that functionality under the search command?
 Or a new one.
     * TBD

+* This is getting out of hand, I need to really update this doc.
+* Anyways

+* Add a follow command
+* Other things I'll need
+    * EDIT, I need to add the EDIT command...
+    * Ability to add and remove songs from a playlist